You need to find your starting line before beginning your learning journey.

 From CEFR A1 to A2

-To break through from A1 (Beginner) to A2 (Elementary) level, you will need at least 300 hours.
+To break through from the A1 CEFR level to A2, you will need at least 300 hours.

 From CEFR A2 to B1